mehulagg/gitlab_test/doc/user/project/merge_requests/merge_request_approvals.md

 1. Give the approval rule a name that describes the set of approvers selected.
 1. Click **Add approval rule** to submit the new rule.

+**Note:** on GitLab.com, you can only add a group as approver if you're member of that group or the group is public.

    ![Approvals premium project edit](img/approvals_premium_project_edit_v12_5.png)

 ## Multiple approval rules **(PREMIUM)**